National Civil Services Day 2023: Date, Theme, History, Significance, Key facts & More

 This day is set aside to recognize and inspire government workers.
 The administration also recognizes the veterans' accomplishments on this day by giving them medals in recognition of their service.
 India's Prime Minister bestows Awards for Excellence on this day to honour the nation's civil servants for their significant contributions to public service.
 So the main objectives are:

 - To motivate and appreciate the work and efforts of Civil Service officers.

 - Central Government uses this opportunity to evaluate the work of various departments under the civil services.

-- The central government felicitate and provide awards to the best working individuals and groups.
+- The central government felicitates and provides awards to the best working individuals and groups.

-On this day mostly all the officers of central and State Governments are awarded by the Prime Minister of India for their extraordinary services in the field of public administration.
-Do you know that the function is organised by the Department of the Administrative Reforms and Public grievances (DARPG) and Ministry of Personnel, Public Grievances and Pensions.
+On this day mostly all the officers of Central and State Governments are awarded by the Prime Minister of India for their extraordinary services in the field of public administration.
+And the function is organized by the Department of the Administrative Reforms and Public Grievances (DARPG) and the Ministry of Personnel, Public Grievances, and Pensions.

-Every year lakhs of candidates apply for Indian Civil Service exam for almost thousand posts.
-But we can't ignore that civil service is the pillar on which the government run the vehicle of policies and programmes of the country smoothly.
-The contribution of the civil servants for the society, nation as a whole can't be expressed in words.
+Every year lakhs of candidates apply for the Indian Civil Service exam for almost a thousand posts.
+But we can't ignore that civil service is the pillar on which the government runs policies and programs for the country.
+The contribution of civil servants to society and the nation as a whole can't be expressed in words.
 Therefore, 21 April is celebrated as Civil Service Day to encourage civil servants for their immense contribution to the nation.